okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 4. Enter the **Username** and **Password** for an admin user in your Okta org.
 You are redirected to the success page.
     > **Note:** Which authenticators appear during sign-in depends on how your [application sign-on policy](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-about-asop) is configured.
-5. <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.
+5. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ## Enable self-service enrollment